Newman A. Flanagan: Handling of Carol Stuart murder case

-In 1989 Flanagan called for reinstating the death penalty during the manhunt for a purported Black suspect related to the murder of Carol Stuart, a pregnant white woman, and wounding of her husband, also white.
-He claimed that it happened in the Mission Hill neighborhood, which was predominately black.
+During the manhunt for a purported Black suspect related to the murder of Carol Stuart, a pregnant white woman, and wounding of her husband, also white, Flanagan supported the false claim that the killer was a black man.

 Flanagan's proposal gained some support in the state legislature.
 But the family of Charles Stuart, the white man who was Carol's husband, confessed that he had fabricated the story of a Black carjacker as a racist hoax to deflect the investigators' attention from his own role in the crime.
 He was successful for a time.
 Stuart committed suicide after his hoax was revealed.
 He was found to have killed his wife for insurance.

 After news of the hoax was publicized, Flanagan resigned as District Attorney in 1992.
 He next served as the executive director of the National Association of District Attorneys.

 Legacy

-In 2019, Suffolk County District Attorney Rachael Rollins formally apologized for Flanagan's role in "traumatizing, humiliating and assaulting black men of every age" in the Mission Hill neighborhood during the 1989 manhunt for Stuart's killer.
+In 2019, Suffolk County District Attorney Rachael Rollins formally apologized for the SCDA office's complicity in the Boston Police Department's "traumatizing, humiliating and assaulting black men of every age" in the Mission Hill neighborhood during the 1989 manhunt for Stuart's killer.